 Developmental Cell, 2006

 Mouse pancreatic islets intimately interact with endothelial cells and differentiation and delamination of insulin-producing b cells from pancreatic epithelium strictly require endothelial cells.
-Doug Melton and colleagues show that BMs within islets is formed and found exclusively around capillaries but not islet cells.
+Doug Melton and colleagues show that BMs within islets are formed and found exclusively around capillaries but not islet cells.
 Islet endothelial cells express laminin a4 and a5.
-Laminins promote insulin gene expression and proliferation in B-cells and B1-intergrin is required for this laminin response.
+Laminins promote insulin gene expression and proliferation in B-cells and B1-integrin is required for this laminin response.
 Laminin-411 and -511 worked well but also laminin-111 which shows that the applied laminin does not necessarily have to be endothelial cell-derived.
 Research on islet transplantation has shown that it takes about 1–2 weeks for transplanted islets to become revascularized in the host and the authors suggest that treating islets with these laminins prior to transplantation will help maintain insulin production until new capillaries are formed in transplanted islets.

 Brandhorst et al., Xenotransplantation, Abstracts of the IPITA-IXA-CTS 2015 Joint Congress November 15–19, 2015, Melbourne, Australia

 Islets are experiencing hypoxic conditions after transplantation.
-The aim of this study was to assess the effect of collagen IV and laminin isoform -521, -511 and -411 on survival and function of isolated human islets exposed to severe hypoxia.
+The aim of this study was to assess the effect of collagen IV and laminin isoform -521, -511 and -411 on the survival and function of isolated human islets exposed to severe hypoxia.
 Compared with hypoxic controls (100%) all ECMs significantly increased islet recovery after culture at 0.75% oxygen ranging from 163 +/- 12% to 173 +/- 28% (P < 0.05) using collagen IV or laminin-411, respectively.
 Increased post-culture recovery correlated with decreased islet fragmentation which was lowest using laminin-521 (66%, P < 0.01) and laminin-511 (66% P < 0.05).
 Islet ROS generation was also lowest after culture with laminin-521 and laminin-511.
 Islet viability was increased in all experimental groups when compared to controls but was highest using collagen IV and laminin-511.
-This observation corresponds to the insulin response after glucose challenge that was best preserved when collagen IV or laminin-511 were used for islet incubation.
+This observation corresponds to the insulin response after glucose challenge that was best preserved when collagen IV or laminin-511 was used for islet incubation.

 Yamashita S., Ohashi K., Utoh R., Okano T., Yamamoto M.